nmshd/documentation/_docs_integrate/request-persistent-consent-of-peer.md

 Accepting the CreateAttributeRequestItem leads to the creation of the [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) with Consent as `value.@type`.
 Technically, this is stored as the `content` of a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute).
-As the Recipient is the `owner` of the underlying RelationshipAttribute in the example studied, the LocalAttribute is also referred to as own shared RelationshipAttribute.
+As the Recipient is the `owner` of the underlying RelationshipAttribute in the example studied, the LocalAttribute is also referred to as OwnRelationshipAttribute.
-Based on this, an appropriate AcceptResponseItem of type [CreateAttributeAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#createattributeacceptresponseitem) is generated, which incorporates the `id` of the created own shared RelationshipAttribute in its `attributeId` property.
+Based on this, an appropriate AcceptResponseItem of type [CreateAttributeAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#createattributeacceptresponseitem) is generated, which incorporates the `id` of the created OwnRelationshipAttribute in its `attributeId` property.
 This will be contained within the `items` property of the [Response]({% link _docs_integrate/data-model-overview.md %}#response) to the Request for persistent consent that will be transferred to the Sender.

 ### Receive the Response to the Request